 This is covered in DFDL experience document 2 [DFDLX2].

+Updated 2014-09-02 to clarify occursCount ‘expression’ behaviour when unparsing.

+“When unparsing, up to maxOccurs occurrences are expected in the infoset.
+If validation is enabled, it is a validation error if less than minOccurs occurrences are found or defaulted, or if more than maxOccurs occurrences are found.
+The dfdl:occurs expression is not evaluated, the ‘count’ is the number of occurrences in the augmented infoset.”

 3.12.
 Section 2.4.
 Validation checks are constraints expressed in XSDL, and they apply to the logical content of the infoset.
 Originally the spec says ‘an unparse validation error occurs when the physical representation being output would generate a validation error when parsing the data representation using the same DFDL schema.’
 This is a convenient definition, but problematic, because the original infoset used by the unparser could have been invalid, and the act of DFDL unparsing created a data stream which when parsed created a valid infoset.
 This can occur because of rounding, for example.